Find Actions and Options

 ReSharper helps you quickly find and apply any of its actions, without digging through the menu.
-By an action, we mean an executable command available for the current caret position or any global command, e.g. a command that opens a tool window
+By an action, we mean an executable command available for the current caret position or any global command, for example, a command that opens a tool window.

-In both cases, you can start typing the name of the action or try any related words.
+In both cases, you can start typing the name of an action or an options page, or try any related words.
 For example, you can type property to find actions related to type members:

 If the desired action appears in the list, you can execute it by clicking on it or selecting it with arrow keys and pressing Enter.